karlabarcellos/karlabarcellos.github.io/_pages/about.md

 ---
 ![alttext](/images/aboutme.png)

-Karla Barcellos is an economist with extensive experience leading research, and statistical and econometric analysis on macroeconomics and social issues.
+Karla Barcellos is a Senior Data Architect and Data Scientist with extensive experience leading research, and statistical and econometric analysis on macroeconomics and social issues.
 She holds a bachelor's degree in economics and a master’s degree in public administration.

 Karla is a data expert with 10 years of experience in research and data analysis in Mexico and Canada.
 She is currently working as a Senior Data Architect and Data Scientist.